lpaulger/lpaulger.github.io/_posts/2014-11-18-Improving-my-javascript.md

 ```

-###Deployment - Automate it!
+### Deployment - Automate it!

 How I setup buildcontrol can be seen [here](https://github.com/lpaulger/cribbage-the-game/commit/ee16ef2e7d037c0cc0ef53b57f16e506a22e2378).
 I generated an encryption key thats safe to add to github, the steps can be found at [http://docs.travis-ci.com/user/encryption-keys/](http://docs.travis-ci.com/user/encryption-keys/).

-###Conclussion
+### Conclussion
 I know I've only captures a fraction of what I learned in this post, but if any readers have questions or would like an explanation to something; please leave a comment!

-This experience was extrememly useful in becoming familiar with javascript, javascript tools and development processes in general.
-To anyone reading this, I would reccomend trying to build something on any scale in your free time to expand your knowledge of the web, and whats possible.
+This experience was extremely useful in becoming familiar with javascript, javascript tools and development processes in general.
+To anyone reading this, I would recommend trying to build something on any scale in your free time to expand your knowledge of the web, and whats possible.

 **Thanks everyone! - Lucas**